leonelquinteros/thtml/README.md

 $ thtml -h
 Usage of thtml:
   -build
     	Build the assets from the -public directory to the -output directory by parsing the -templates directory.
   -exts string
     	Provides a comma separated filename extensions list to support when parsing templates. (default ".html") -init
     	Creates a new project structure into the current directory.
   -listen string
     	Run the dev server listening on the provided host:port. (default "localhost:5500") -minify
-        Minify the build output. (default true) -output string
+    	Minify the build output. (default true)
+  -output string
     	Sets the path for the build output. (default "build") -public string
     	Sets the path for the web root. (default "public") -run
     	Run a dev web server serving the public directory.
   -templates string
-        Sets the path for the template files. (default "templates")
+    	Sets the path for the template files. (default "templates") -version
+    	Prints version number.

 ```